-In this case, the nutrient-enriched water is pumped into a pipe drifts over the exposed roots and is drained back into the reservoir.
-We use 15 minutes cycles during the day, and 30 minutes at night.
+In this case, the nutrient-enriched water is pumped into a pipe drifts over the exposed roots, and is drained back into the reservoir.
+We use 15-minute cycles during the day and 30 minutes at night.

 The drain pipe can be as long or short as you want it to be.
 It also can be set up at different levels, as long as water flows through it, it will work.

 Every time water flows through the system, the roots of the plant are watered and nourished.
 It is important though in a bigger pipe to make sure the roots of the plant reach the water level.
 We keep younger plants with small roots in the downspout system, once the roots have grown, they can be transferred to the pipe.